What's in the Brownies?

 It's not only in the cinema where we might

-swallow dog poo in the brownies, but TV too.
-What are we teaching our children
+swallow dog poo in the brownies, but TV and internet too.

 Why do we tolerate any sin?
 Sin is like yeast-a